-Healthy Quinoa-Stuffed Eggplant, a delicious vegetarian appetizer that is low carb, low calorie and gluten free.
-Super simple to make, these stuffed eggplant is a must try recipe for Fall, but also great all year round.
-It’s cheesy, it’s filling, and it’s bursting with big flavours.
-If you are looking for aubergine recipes, this one is a must.
+Healthy Quinoa-Stuffed Aubergines, a delicious vegetarian starter that is low carb, low calorie and gluten free.
+Super simple to make, these stuffed aubergines are a must try recipe for Autumn, but also great all year round.
+It's cheesy, it's filling, and it's bursting with big flavours.
+If you are looking for healthy aubergine recipes, this one is a must.

-Call them eggplant or aubergines, they are the same fabulous, but awfully underrated veggies, unless you really enjoy the Mediterranean diet and cook with eggplant regularly.
-There are endless ways of cooking the good old eggplant, from spreads, to canapes, or a hearty Moussaka.
-In Romania, we love eggplant, especially in spreads or dips.
+Call them eggplant or aubergines, they are the same fabulous, but awfully underrated veggies, unless you really enjoy the Mediterranean diet and cook with aubegines regularly.

-I have grown up having it pretty often, so there is no surprise that I absolutely love it, my favourite eggplant dish being the mayo eggplant dip, which is superbly refreshing, especially in the heat of the summer.
+I have grown up having it pretty often, so there is no surprise that I absolutely love it, my favourite eggplant dish being the Romanian Aubergine Salad, which is superbly refreshing, especially in the heat of the summer.

-This beautifully healthy stuffed eggplant recipe is a fantastic Fall appetizer that uses seasonal produce.
+This beautifully healthy stuffed aubergine recipe is a fantastic Fall appetizer that uses seasonal produce.
 Nothing like a super simple, but so flavourful dish to spoil your taste buds.